mayIlearnloopsbrother/1Step/README.md

 3) This is it for now..
 I will update this as I set sail on my VOYAGE to THE GRAND C.

 REALITY OF THE AIM:
-1.User will be asked to enter the country name if they typed number'<-1' and '>=0'. /*atoi is used to convert the string into number.
-If the input is 0 the program still takes it as a countryName string variable*/
+1.User will be asked to enter the country name if they typed number'<-1' and '>=0'. /*atoi is used to convert the string into number.*/

+PROGRAM NINTEDED FEATURES:
+1. Setting the same rating for more than 2 countries.
+2. User enters the 0 when asked about the name of the country.

 REFERENCES THAT MADE ME DO THIS IN C:
 (SPECIFIC TO THIS PROGRAM)C PROGRAMMING ABSOLUTE BEGINNER'S GUIDE 3RD EDITION BY GREG PERRY AND DEAN MILLER (CH 15 PAGE 136),